-In the SFEM framework, the strategy set considered in the estimation are prespecified.
-Given the difficulty to cover all possible set of strategies, we only include the strategies that share significant proportions in existing studies on experimental repeated games as well as g-TFT which is our primary focus.
+In the SFEM framework, the strategy set considered in the estimation is prespecified.
+Given the difficulty of covering all possible sets of strategies, we include only the strategies that share significant proportions in existing studies on experimental repeated games as well as g-TFT, which is our primary focus.
 Table 7 displays the list of the strategies in our SFEM.
-The list includes TFT, TF2T, TF3T, 2TFT, 2TF2T, Grim (trigger strategy), Grim-2, Grim-3, All-C (always cooperate) and All-D (always defect), which are typically listed in the literature of infinitely repeated games in imperfect monitoring (Fudenberg, Rand, and Dreber (2012) for an instance).
-Among them All-D is a noncooperative strategy, while other strategies (TFT, TF2T, TF3T, 2TF1, 2TF2T, Grim, Grim-2, Grim-3, All-C) are regarded as cooperative strategies which play cooperation at the starts of each repeated game, and keep cooperating unless they believe the opponent might switch to defect.
-TF2T, TF3T, 2TF2T, Grim-2 and Grim-3 are "lenient" strategies (Fudenberg, Rand, and Dreber (2012)) that start punishing only after observing several consecutive occurrence of bad signals.
-TF2T (TF3T) retaliates once after observing two (three) consecutive bad signals, and 2TF2T retaliate twice after observing two consecutive bad signals, corresponding a simple form of so-called "review strategies" (lenient strategies with long-term punishments in the proof of the limit folk theorem (see Matsushima (2004) and Sugaya (2012))).
-Grim-2 (Grim-3) is a lenient variant of Grim strategy, which triggers to keep defecting after observing two (three) consecutive deviations from (a, A), the combination of good signal from the opponent and own cooperative choice.
+The list includes TFT, TF2T, TF3T, 2TFT, 2TF2T, Grim (trigger strategy),18 Grim-2, Grim-3, always cooperate (All-C), and always defect (All-D), which are typically listed in the literature of infinitely repeated games in imperfect monitoring (e.g., Fudenberg, Rand, and Dreber, 2012).19 Among them, All-D is a noncooperative strategy, while other strategies (TFT, TF2T, TF3T, 2TFT, 2TF2T, Grim,